andre-koga/doushikei/README.md

   - Tenses: present/non-past, past, te-form, potential, passive, causative, imperative, volitional
   - Polarity: affirmative, negative
   - Formality: plain (casual), polite (です/ます)
+- **Romaji input support**: Type your answers using the Latin alphabet, and they'll be automatically converted to Japanese characters
+- Real-time conversion preview shows how your romaji will be converted
 - Immediate feedback on your answers
 - Track your progress with a score system
 - Learn the correct conjugations for both ichidan and godan verbs